 - All ingredients should be at room temperature.

-- The water bath is important, don't leave it off.
+- The water bath is important so don't skip it.

 - Make sure your aluminum foil is wrapped securely around the bottom of the springform and up the sides to prevent leaking.

-- Do NOT peek at the cheesecake while it is baking or resting.
-It makes it cranky.
+- Do NOT peek at the cheesecake while it is baking or resting because it makes it cranky.

 - Let the cake come to room temperature before chilling.

 - Place paper towel over the top of the cake before wrapping with plastic wrap and chilling.
 This will keep the top dry and help guard against cracking.

 The Red Velvet Cake recipe is my favorite.
 I know you have seen it before.
 It's always a gorgeous crimson red - never that ugly brown color I've seen on so many red velvet cakes.
 I did leave out the rosewater in this one.
 It wouldn't work with the other flavors.

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.